givemeone1astkiss/RNA-Factory/README.md

 A comprehensive web platform for RNA analysis, structure prediction, and interaction prediction, featuring an AI-powered design assistant with multimodal RAG capabilities.

+## ⚠️ Important Notice

+**Before running the software, please ensure you complete the following preparations:**

+1. **Clone Open Source Model Repositories**: First clone the required open source model repositories to the `models` folder
+2. **Configure Virtual Environments**: Set up the main project virtual environment `.venv` and individual software model virtual environments `.venv_<software_name>` in the root directory according to `pyproject.toml`
+3. **Configure API Key**: Fill in your own `DEEPSEEK_API_KEY` in the `.env` file to run the software correctly

+For detailed configuration steps, please refer to the [Getting Started](#getting-started) section below.

+Given that the model used by this software requires substantial computational power for inference, we strongly advise against deploying it on personal computers.

 ## Overview

 RNA-Factory is an integrated platform that combines multiple state-of-the-art RNA analysis models with an intelligent AI assistant to provide comprehensive RNA research capabilities.
 The platform supports RNA secondary structure prediction, RNA-ligand interaction prediction, and offers an AI-powered design assistant with retrieval-augmented generation (RAG) for multimodal document processing.